ani03sha/Technical-Interview-Preparation/docs/AEM/Workflows/01_introduction.md

     3. Implement the `execute(WorkItem workItem, WorkflowSession workflowSession, MetaDataMap metadataMap)` method with the implementation code.

 `execute()` method has three parameters :-
-    1. WorkItem - It is the unit that is passed through an Workflow instance of a `WorkflowModel`.
+1. WorkItem - It is the unit that is passed through a Workflow instance of a `WorkflowModel`.
 It contains the `WorkflowData`.
 The instances acts on and a reference to the WorkflowNode that describes the underlying workflow step.
 2. WorkflowSession - This class provides all functionality (depending on the users rights) for managing `WorkflowModels`, Workflow instances and their execution.
 3. MetaDataMap - A value map for generic access to meta data values.

 - **Participant Step:** This enables us to assign ownership for a particular action.
 The workflow will only proceed when the user has manually acknowledged the step.
 This is used when we want to someone to take an action on the